In this in-depth guide, you’ll learn:

 In this example, the video does both those things.
 It’s complementary to the design and also creates an image of freshness and healthy food with the cold and snowy vibe.

-But be careful, as background videos can be more attractive than useful, or even distract from the CTA.
+But be careful, as background videos can be more attractive than useful, or even distract from the call to action or CTA.

 All told, there are dozens of uses for homepage videos and each have many variations.